DaniaCTF/DaniaCTF.github.io/README.md

-## The public DaniaCTF blog about teh things we do
+## The public DaniaCTF blog about the things we do